 From Yak Kharka, the trail becomes a bit more difficult due to the thin air.
 We first cross Ledar and go down towards the river.
 We gradually ascend the rest of the day to Thorong Phedi.
 We should try to acclimatize faster, so we walk a bit higher and then back to Phedi.
 Overnight at guesthouse.

 Today is the most strenuous day of our trek, but it pays off!
 We wake up extra early because the earlier we climb the Thorong– La Pass, the better chances for clear skies and good weather.
-We reach the pass and see the amazing scenery of Annapurna, Manaslu, Hiunchuli, Lamjung and other neighboring peaks.
-After taking some snaps and enjoying the views, we trek down all the way to Muktinath.
+We reach the pass and see the amazing scenery of Annapurna, Manaslu, Hiunchuli, Lamjung, and other neighboring peaks.
+After taking some snaps and enjoying the views, we trek down to Muktinath.
 Overnight at guesthouse.

 From Pokhara, we drive about 6 or 7 hours back to Kathmandu via the Prithvi Highway.
 Upon reaching Kathmandu, we take you to your hotel.
 Take a rest and spend your day freely.
-In the evening we provide you fare well dinner in Nepali typical restaurant with culture program.
-Overnight at hotel.
+In the evening we provide you farewell dinner in Nepali typical restaurant with culture program.
+Overnight at the hotel.

 Transfer to Tribhuvan Airport.
 Thank you for choosing Shikhar Adventure as your trekking guide!
 We look forward to your next adventure with us.